 - School University of Virginia

 - High School Christian Brothers High School

-Starting pitcher Matt Packer has pitched in the Cleveland Indians farm system since 2009 (through 2013).
+Starting pitcher Matt Packer pitched in the Cleveland Indians farm system until 2014.

 Packer was 14-0 with a 0.48 ERA and 180 K in 87 IP as a high school senior and also hit .496 with 27 doubles, 10 homers and 71 RBI.
 He set school records in average, doubles, homers, wins and strikeouts.
 He was named All-American by the American Baseball Coaches Association and Louisville Slugger.
 He was 3-3 with a 4.22 ERA as a college freshman.
 He was superb as a sophomore at 6-3, 1.14 with two saves and a WHIP under 1.
 He led NCAA Division I in ERA, .29 better than #2 Christian Friedrich, and tied for 6th in Division I in wins.
 Despite leading Division I in ERA, he failed to make All-Atlantic Coast Conference as Jimmy Gillheeney was picked as the top reliever (he had a 1.13 ERA but did not qualify for the national ERA title).
 Matt fell to 3-5 with 3 saves and a 4.13 ERA as a junior.
 He tied for third in the ACC with 32 games pitched.
 Virginia went to the 2009 College World Series.